The Benefit of Being Bayesian in Online Conformal Prediction: Algorithm and Analysis

-Given a sneak peek into our algorithm, now let us take a deeper dive.
-Our core algorithm (Algorithm~\ref{alg:main}) is perhaps the simplest one could think of.
-Setting the \emph{Bayesian prior} as an arbitrary distribution $P_0$ on $[0,R]$ with strictly positive density function $p_0$, we update the algorithmic belief $P_t$ by mixing $P_0$ with the empirical distribution of the previous true scores, $\bar P(r^*_{1:t-1})$.
-This can be seen as regularizing the frequentist belief update $P_t=\bar P(r^*_{1:t-1})$, and the readers are referred to Section~\ref{section:discussion} for an interpretation of this procedure as \emph{Bayesian distribution estimation}.
-Then, given each queried confidence level $\alpha$, the algorithm picks $r_t(\alpha)=q_{\alpha}(P_t)$ just like the ERM approach.
-Note that the algorithmic belief $P_t$ does not depend on any specific $\alpha$, and different downstream users can select different $\alpha$ values online.
+In light of the above, our main contribution is Algorithm~\ref{alg:main}, a remarkably simple Bayesian analogue of the ERM approach.
+Let $P_0$ be an arbitrary distribution on $[0,R]$ called a \emph{prior}, with a strictly positive density function $p_0$.
+In each round, Algorithm~\ref{alg:main} maintains an algorithmic belief $P_t$ by mixing $P_0$ with the empirical distribution of the previous true scores, $\bar P(r^*_{1:t-1})$.
+Then, given each queried confidence level $\alpha$, it picks $r_t(\alpha)=q_{\alpha}(P_t)$ just like the ERM approach.
+We note that since $P_t$ does not depend on any specific $\alpha$, Algorithm~\ref{alg:main} can naturally support multiple arbitrary confidence level queries online.
+By construction, it is also clear that for any $\alpha_1<\alpha_2$ we always have $r_t(\alpha_1)\leq r_t(\alpha_2)$.
+That is, Algorithm~\ref{alg:main} does not suffer from the aforementioned monotonicity issue.